ilosvideos/api-docs/source/includes/v2/_folders.md

 ## Delete Folder

-This endpoint deletes a folder.
+This endpoint is used to delete a folder.
+The contents of the folder (videos and other folders) are not deleted and will still be accessible from your VidGrid account.

 ### HTTP Request